ionic-team/capacitor-assets/CONTRIBUTING.md

 npm run watch
 ```

-Note remember to add a Changeset entry for your work before submitting a PR. (`npx changeset` thne follow the prompts.)
+Note remember to add a Changeset entry for your work before submitting a PR. (`npx changeset` then follow the prompts.)

 ## Publishing